 Regarding the first role, States Parties to UNCLOS may present their general views on the request for the advisory opinion.
 This is, of course, not a matter of expressing a form of consent, which indeed, as the Tribunal also clarified, is "not relevant".
-The same that the a-consensual basis is one of the hallmarks of the advisory iurisdiction of international courts and tribunals.
+Italy is aware that the a-consensual basis is one of the hallmarks of the advisory jurisdiction of international courts and tribunals.

-However, especially when the request is made by an organization or body with a relatively small number of members, the statements submitted to the Tribunal may, inter alia, indicate whether there is a widespread interest in the request of the advisory opinion among the other States Parties to UNCLOS.
+However, especially when the request is made by an organization or body with a relatively small number of members, the statements submitted to the Tribunal may,